Have you asked the council for a Crisis Grant or a Community Care Grant and are unhappy with its decision?

 If you are unhappy with the service the council gave you, you should normally complain to the council using its complaints procedure.
 You can complain even if you don’t want the council to review its decision on your grant application.
 This may be, for example, if you are unhappy with the way the council treated you or because the council took too long.
 Once you have received the council’s response to your complaint, you can then complain to us.

 We are committed to protecting your privacy.
-We use information given to us about you and your application for its intended purpose and in line with the Data Protection Act 1998, the SPSO Act 2002 and the Welfare Funds (Scotland) Act 2015.
+We use information given to us about you and your application for its intended purpose and in line with the Data Protection Act 2018, the SPSO Act 2002 and the Welfare Funds (Scotland) Act 2015.
 We may need to collect and share information with a number of sources to carry out our investigation and we may do this orally, in hard copy or by email.
+We may report on the outcome of the investigation.
+When we do so we do not name individuals.
+We may also use information we collect to compile statistics and undertake research and analysis.
+There may be public interest benefits in reusing information

 Your views are valuable to us, and we may contact you again to invite you to take part in our surveys for research purposes.